 Loan processors sometimes act as go-betweens for underwriters and loan officers.
 They maintain payment records on a loan, register loans and resolve potential discrepancies.
 Loan processors work in such settings as mortgage banks, brokerages, banks and credit unions.
-The U.S. Bureau of Labor Statistics (BLS) reports employment for loan processors is expected to grow by 9% between 2012 and 2022.
-The BLS also reports loan interviewers and clerks had median annual earnings of $36,050 in 2013.
+The U.S. Bureau of Labor Statistics (BLS) reports employment for loan interviewers and clerks is expected to grow by 9% between 2014 and 2024.
+The BLS also reports loan interviewers and clerks had median annual earnings of $37,710 in 2015.

 Loan processors perform tasks such as investigating applications, verifying references, and requesting required documentation.
 Loan processors are usually required to possess a high school diploma or equivalent.